Who Can Enroll Online?

-Enroll at any time and have 9 months to complete your course.
+Enroll anytime and take 3 to 9 months to complete your course.

 Employer-Provided Tuition Assistance

 UND accepts company payments for employer-provided tuition assistance programs.
 Contact your human resource department to find out how you can qualify for tuition assistance.

 Our University is proud to serve those who serve our country.
 Through UND Online Education, you can take advantage of convenient programs and services that fit your life as a military service member, veteran or family member.
 Learn more about Veteran and Military Student Resources available at UND.

 As a college student, you may take self-paced enroll anytime courses at any time to fulfill general education requirements or take a class that will not fit into your schedule on campus.

 Enroll anytime courses provide flexiblity.
 However, since they are open-enrollment and do not follow a typical semester schedule, they do not qualify for financial aid.

 If you are a student who takes a course at another North Dakota University System (NDUS) school, please note that you are not able to take an enroll-anytime course under the collaborative student model.
 You need to pay the UND admission fee as part of the registration process.